kirbyt/site-www-thecave-com/_posts/2015-03-03-our-return-to-whistler-blackcomb.markdown

 ---
 Years ago I, with help from a couple of friends, organized an annual snowboarding trip to Whistler Blackcomb.
 Even after the annual trips were no more, Melanie and I continued visiting Whistler once every year or two.
 Our last Whistler trip was in 2007, and we've been wanting to return for many years.
 But it just hasn't worked out for us.
 That is until this year when we finally made our return to Whistler, and we brought Rowan with us.

-In the same spirit as those past Whistler trips, I decided to write a daily blog post about our trip[^1].
+In the same spirit as those past Whistler trips[^1], I decided to write a daily blog post about our trip.
 But because I didn't have a reliable Internet connection at the condo, I wasn't able to publish the posts at the end of each day.
-So I combined the postings from each day and I have published them here.
+So I combined the postings from each day into a single post that I have published them here.
 Enjoy.

 ---

-# Day 0.1
+# Day 0.1 (Feb 23, 2015)
 We started our trek to Whistler today.
 It's the first time back to Whistler for Melanie and me since 2007.
 For those who might not know, Whistler was like a second home mountain for me for a while.
-I even had a season pass there one year.
+I once even had a season pass there.
 But we haven't been back since Rowan was born.

 Our day began with a 4 hour car drive to Boston.
 The Delta flights out of Burlington were full, so we had to fly out of Logan.
 We flew to Minneapolis St. Paul for our first leg of the trek.
 We stayed overnight before continuing on to Vancouver the next morning.